garyfleming/product-engineering/product-engineering.md

 # Possibility: Same Level

 ^ Have the product people and engineers who need to work together at the same level.
 Give them every opportunity to work better by minimising the power imbalances you can.
-Doesn't matter if one is a higher grade
+Doesn't matter if one is a higher grade etc. Their working relationship should be as equals by default

+---

+# Nothing is true...

+^ Now I know that there will be engineering leads in this room with product owners aligned into them, and vice versa.
+If this makes sense for you, then great - keep doing it.
+But at least be mindful of the power dynamics and what your current structure is implicitly preventing

 ---